maubanel/GMS2-Action-Adventure-Game/pathfinding-ii/README.md

 ##### `Step 11.`\|`SPCRK`| :large_blue_diamond: :small_blue_diamond:

+Now we set up this grid because gamemaker provides a function that dynamically creates a path based on this collision grid so the enemy won't run into a grid section.
+We can create a path dynamically in script using: `mp_grid_path(d, path, xstart, ystart, xgoal, ygoal, allowdiag).

 Now we need to create a new script called `enemy_chase`.
 In this script we will create a new path for the zombie between them and the player.
-It will then start the script.
+It will then start the zombie to follow this new path.

 ![enemy_chase script](images/enemyChase.png)